 Therapeutic benefits and precautions have been compiled under guidance of Mrs.Nirmala Solanky Venkateswaran, Occupational Therapist, who has been serving kids and adults for over 55 years.
 She needs no introduction to those who have read the earlier parts of ‘It’s all in the game‘.

 Besides fun, skipping helps in burning calories too – it’s a good stay fit exercise.
 So don’t hesitate…. gear up and get your skipping rope today – not just for kids!!

-This has been in my Evernote for a few days now…. drafted during our drive from beach.
-It was not a weekend trip but an in between one to Al Sawadi beach.
+This has been in my Evernote for a few days now…. drafted during our drive from the beach.
+It was not a weekend trip but an in between one to Al Sawadi.

 Beach looked deserted being a week day – may be its the Ramadan fasting and warm weather that kept everyone home.

 I stood watching shells that were strewn generously on sands – shells and conchs of sizes many, shapes many and shades many that spoke of lives lived and still living in waters -sea seemed to be brimming with life!